 Located on Crescent Lake alongside BoardWalk Inn and Yacht & Beach Club, the Swan & Dolphin are within walking distance of both Epcot and Disney’s Hollywood Studios.
 With this prime piece of real estate, the Swan & Dolphin actually have a better location (in my estimation) than half of the Disney-owned hotels at Walt Disney World.

 However, being that they are not Disney-owned hotels, there’s the unfortunate side of the pricing model used by the Swan & Dolphin.
 First, there is the non-optional resort fee.
 I’ll be blunt: this really grinds my gears.
 Originally a product of hotels in Vegas wanting to mislead consumers, many hotels there are now dropping it due to backlash.
 The FTC agrees that this practice is unfriendly to consumers, and has admonished some hotel owners for the practice.

-Even with the irritating resort fee plus a potential charged for parking rolled into the actual “out the door” price at the Swan & Dolphin, it comes out to just over $200/night most days.
-(Now is a good time to disclose that portions of my stay were comped entirely and on other nights I had a discounted rate.)
+Even with the irritating resort fee plus a potential charged for parking rolled into the actual “out the door” price at the Swan & Dolphin, it comes out to around $250/night most days.

 Once you get inside those doors, getting past those domineering exteriors and frustrating pricing, there’s actually a lot to like about the Swan & Dolphin.
 For me, this starts with Starwood.

 I am an SPG cardholder and I’ve had the pleasure of staying at other Starwood hotels, and I’ve found it to be a solid brand with quality service.
 I am a big fan of Disney, but I don’t think hotel management is one of the company’s strong suits.
 In this regard, I think Starwood has the edge.